-The Mothers Powerball is available in two sizes.
-The larger size performs most of the work while the smaller mini-ball gets into those tight areas.
-A good power drill is necessary to do the job the fast and easy way.
+02. The Mothers Powerball is available in two sizes.
+The larger size performs most of the

 The first step is to determine whether or not your wheel rims are coated or uncoated.
 Some rims are available with a clear coating which acts as a sealer and will protect them from oxidation.
 Coated rims should never be polished and must be lightly washed with soap and water.
 If you use anything abrasive on them, the clear coat will get scratched and look foggy.
 While the clear coating helps to maintain the original shine, it also never lets them look their very best because the coating does tend to dull the original shine of the aluminum.

 The two most common brands of coated wheels are the Alcoa Dura-Bright and Accuride Accu-Shield rims.
 They may still have stampings or decals identifying them, but if not you should test them by rubbing a minute amount of polish on a paper towel to a small area by hand.
 The towel will turn black as the polish reacts with the aluminum.
 If it doesn’t, you have coated wheels and should not polish them.